sbb-design-systems/sbb-angular/src/angular-maps/mapping-basics.md

 Using a map in your application can improve usability and ease access to complex data.
 Once you deal with spatial data and your application provides answers to location based questions you will end up using maps as a way to communicate.
 Furthermore, today everybody is used to read and handle maps in applications and thus, maps belong to standard UI toolkits.

-The blog post [7 reasons why maps are important](https://barrachd.co.uk/insights/blog/7-reasons-why-maps-are-important-in-data-analytics/) wraps up why and when using maps is a great opportunity:
+The blog post [7 reasons why maps are important](https://web.archive.org/web/20170919140259/http://barrachd.co.uk/insights/blog/7-reasons-why-maps-are-important-in-data-analytics/) wraps up nicely why and when using maps is a great opportunity:

 1. Simplification of complex patterns
 2. Allow to gain a better insight to spatial patterns